UBC-FRESH/nemora/docs/howto/synthesis.md

 The resulting JSON contains the full configuration metadata (point-process mix, cluster/SSI/lattice parameters, edit fractions) and, by default, the raw coordinate arrays.
 Add `--metadata-only` when you only need the knobs (e.g., docs/tests that re-run the generator on demand).
+Each export also captures the CJFR-style metrics (`n`, polygon-area `CV`, `μ_d`, `σ_d`) so downstream planning docs can quote the same statistics without recomputing the Voronoi diagram.

 ## Expected input shape